 Wheat production faces numerous challenges, particularly due to increasing temperature stress caused by global warming.
 Heat stress significantly affects wheat growth, reducing grain weight, yield, and overall productivity.[6].Studies estimate that a 1°C increase in temperature can lead to a 6% decline in global wheat production.[7]
 To mitigate these challenges, breeding strategies focus on developing climate-resilient wheat varieties.

-The success of a plant breeding program largely depends on the presence of genetic variability within a crop species.
+The success of a plant breeding program depends on the presence of genetic variability within a crop species.
 The effectiveness of selection is directly influenced by the extent of genetic variation available in the plant population.
-Therefore, the potential for genetic improvement in any trait is determined by the degree of variability present in the gene pool for that particular trait.
+Therefore, the potential for genetic improvement for any trait is determined by the degree of variability in the gene pool for thistrait.
 Understanding the magnitude of genetic variability within a crop species is crucial for breeders to initiate an efficient and well-planned breeding program [8].

 Heritability and genetic advance are key parameters in the selection process.
 The combined estimation of heritability and genetic advance is generally more useful in predicting selection gains than heritability alone.
 Heritability measures the proportion of phenotypic variance that can be attributed to genetic factors and serves as a predictive tool in crop breeding[9].
 It provides an indication of the genetic gain expected from selection under specific environmental conditions.
-Higher heritability estimates simplify the selection process, making it easier for breeders to identify superior genotypes[10].
+High heritability estimates simplify the selection process by making it easier in identification of superior genotypes[10].

-When high heritability (broad sense) is accompanied by high genetic advance, it indicates a strong influence of additive genetic variance in trait expression.
+High heritability (broad sense) is accompanied with high genetic advance; it indicates a strong effectof additive genetic variance in trait expression.
 Selection based on such traits can significantly contribute to grain yield improvement[11].Estimating heritability plays a crucial role in identifying elite genotypes from a diverse genetic pool, assisting breeders in making informed selection decisions.
-The primary objective of this study is to evaluate genetic variability, heritability, and genetic advance under both normal and heat stress conditions.
-The findings will contribute to future breeding and crop improvement programs aimed at enhancing wheat productivity and resilience.
+The primary objective of this study is to evaluate genetic variability, heritability, and genetic advance under thre sowing dates representing normal and heat stress conditions.
+The findings is expected to help in breeding and crop improvement programs by enhancing wheat productivity and resilience.

-The present study aims to assess the genetic variability, heritability, and genetic advance in wheat genotypes under normal and heat-stress conditions.
-This assessment will help identify promising genotypes that can be utilized in breeding programs to develop climate-resilient wheat varieties with stable yield performance.
+The present study aims to assess the genetic variability, heritability, and genetic advance in wheat genotypes under normal and heat stress conditions.
+This assessment will help identify promising genotypes that can be utilized in breeding programs to develop stable climate-resilient wheat varieties.

 Materials and Methods

-The experiment was carried out at Post Graduate Institute Farm, Department of Agricultural, Botany, Mahatma Phule Krishi Vidyapeeth Rahuri, Dist.
+The experiment was carried out at Post Graduate Institute Farm, Department of Agricultural Botany, Mahatma Phule Krishi Vidyapeeth Rahuri, Dist.
 Ahmed nagar (M.S.)
 India during Rabi 2021-22 and Rabi 2022-23.

 Experimental material consisted of 20 wheat genotypes including five checks were obtained from different wheat research from all over India.
-The experiment was laid out in Randomized Block Design (RBD) in three replications along with three different dates of sowing (1st December, 16th December and 1st January for rabi, season 2021-22 and rabi, season 2022 -23.).
-Each genotype was planted in four rows by hand, at 2-3 cm depth in soil with spacing of 18 cm between two row.
-A total of 16 morphological traits based observations were made.
-Further, observations for days to fifty percent flowering, days to maturity, plant height, spike length, number of spirelets per spike, number of grain per spike, thousand grain weight and grain yield per plant were recorded each of the three environments individually and pooled environments.
+The experiment was laid out in Randomized Block Design (RBD) in three replications along with three different dates of sowing (1st December, 16th December and 1st January for Rabi, season 2021-22 and Rabi, season 2022 -23.).
+Each genotype was planted in four rows by hand, at 2-3 cm depth in soil with spacing of 18 cm between two rows .
+A total of l traits based observations were made.
+Further, observations for days to flowering, days to maturity, plant height, spike length, number of spirelets per spike, number of grain per spike, thousand grain weight, yield per plot, and grain yield per plant were recorded in each of the three environments individually and pooled environments.

 Heritability (h2) and genetic advance (GA) were estimated suggested by Allard et al. (1960) [12] and variability was estimated by the Burton and De Vane (1953)[13].